-Our Experiences with Auto Europe
+Our Experiences with Car Rental

 The first time we booked car hire in Europe I used my credit card but put my wife down as the driver.
 This caused all sorts of problems when trying to pick up our car at the airport in Rome as they needed to use her credit card, and she didn’t have one.

 I know, this is a bit of a rookie mistake, everyone knows you need a credit card in the driver’s name!
 But I didn’t and learned the lesson the hard way. (yet again I am blogging about my mistakes to hopefully save someone else the same pain!)

 The guy behind the desk was no help at all saying the only option for us to take the car was to pay for the full insurance package at a cost of over a thousand euros.

 We already had yearly excess insurance so didn’t want to pay this and this was way more for the insurance than we paid for actually renting the car!